richardhenyash/perkulater/README.md

 Enables the **User** to contact **perkulater** about a specific **Order**.
 The **Order** number and date are presented to the user, along with a form enabling a message to be submitted.
 **View Order** button links back to **Order History**, and **Send Message** button submits message.
 Buttons include hover styling.
-If message is sent succesfully, a toast message is displayed:
+If message is sent successfully, a toast message is displayed:
 <p float="left">
     <img src="media/testing/order-contact.png" width="300px" style="margin: 20px;">
     <img src="media/testing/toast-success-order-contact.png" width="300px" style="margin: 20px;">